 - Listen.
 Maybe you can feel the anger welling up inside you.
 The outbursts from Intermittent Explosive Disorder will probably not allow you to listen to the other person.
 Can you force yourself to just be quiet and listen to the other person?

 Listening will help the other person to calm down as well, if needed.
 In addition, it gives you more time to think about the situation rationally.
+If you are living with someone with intermittent explosive disorder, you will probably be listening A LOT!

 - Solve the Problem– Use the last two techniques to help with this one.
 It may make sense to take what you thought about the situation and what you heard from the other party to come up with a solution.
 Thinking through the situation will also help dissipate the anger.